-Usually, when you connect to the internet, the Windows 11/10 operating system set the time zone, time, and date automatically.
-Sometimes this synchronization process doesn’t work so you have to manually enter the time information.
+Usually, when you connect to the internet, the Windows 11/10 operating system automatically sets the time zone, time, and date.
+Sometimes this synchronization process doesn’t work, so you must manually enter the time information.
 Otherwise, you may face update error 0x80070002 or 0x80070003.
 So head over to the “Date and Time” and check whether the right time zone is set or not.
-If this isn’t the case, you need to change the time zone and make sure “Synchronize with an internet time server” is enabled.
+If this isn’t the case, you need to change the time zone and ensure “Synchronize with an internet time server” is enabled.

 Method 2: Windows Update installation files modification

-Due to the system update process fails, or corrupted installation file the error 0x80070002 or 0x80070003 may occur.
-So to fix this you need to follow the steps below:
+Due to the system update process failing or a corrupted installation file, the error 0x80070002 or 0x80070003 may occur.
+So to fix this, you need to follow the steps below:

 Firstly, you need to Disable the Windows Update service.
-To do this open Run Box and type services.msc, and click OK.
+To do this, open Run Box, type services.msc, and click OK.
 Search for Windows Update (Double Click on it) and there Change the Startup type to Automatic> Tap on Start in the Service status> Apply.
-Now Restart your laptop and try the Windows 11/10 Update again to see if it works.
+Now Restart your laptop and try the Windows 11/10 Update to see if it works.

 Method 3: Check and Repair System Files

-If Windows found missing system files then you may see the 0x80070002 or 0x80070003 error code.
+If Windows found missing system files, you may see the 0x80070002 or 0x80070003 error code.
 So you should check and repair all system files in your Windows installation.
 The SFC tool will analyze the affected file(s).
-To do so, follow below steps:
+To do so, follow the below steps:

 - Run Command Prompt as administrator.